maskegger/guide/index.md

     	    ├── R/
     	    └── stata/
 ```
+Other alternatives--used frequently by serious users of *R*--include [packrat](https://rstudio.github.io/packrat/) and [renv](https://rstudio.github.io/renv/articles/renv.html).

 # Publishing your code
 -----------

+You've done an analysis, written up your results, and had a paper accepted.
+It's now time to publish your code store it on a public website or secure repository such as the [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html)!
+If you've followed the steps above, publishing is easy.
 Follow these steps before publishing your code to ensure replication.

+1. Make a copy of the **analysis/** folder.
-1. Add a README file to the **analysis/** folder.
-It should include the following information:
+1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/README.pdf) to the copy of the **analysis/** folder.
+The README should include the following information:
-  1. Title and authors of the paper
+    i.
+Title and authors of the paper
-  1. Required software, including version numbers
+    i.
+Required software, including version numbers
-  1. **Clear** instructions for how to run the analysis.
+    i. **Clear** instructions for how to run the analysis.
 If the analysis cannot be run--because the data are proprietary, for example--this should be noted.
-  1. Description of where the output is stored
+    i.
+Description of where the output is stored

 1. Remove **_install_stata_packages.do** from the **scripts/** folder.

-1. Disable all locally installed Stata programs not located in your Stata folder.
+1. (Optional) Disable all locally installed Stata programs not located in your Stata folder.
 (This will ensure that your analysis is actually using programs installed in your project subdirectory, rather than somewhere else on your machine.)
 On Windows, this can usually be done by renaming **c:/ado** to **c:/_ado**.
 You can test whether you succeeded as follows.
 Suppose you have a copy of `regsave` somewhere on your machine and also in your local project directory.
 Open up a new instance of Stata and type `which regsave`.
 Stata should report "command regsave not found".
 If not, Stata will tell you where the command is located, and you can then rename that folder by adding an underscore.

 1. Delete the **data/proc/** and **results/** folders.